Insights, Products

 From developer experience to agent experience

 Great developer experience used to be clear docs, good SDKs, and fast onboarding.
-Those things still matter.
+Those things are still important.
 But now, a developer’s job is often to direct an agent that does the implementation.

 That shift changes what “good developer experience” means.
 It’s not enough to have documentation a human can read.
-The knowledge has to be in a form an agent can use — structured, opinionated, scoped precisely.
+The knowledge must be in a form an agent can also use — structured, opinionated and scoped precisely.

 Sinch Skills is our answer to that.
-We want your agent to behave like a Sinch expert developer: knowing the right patterns, catching the common mistakes, generating code you can trust.
+We want your agent to behave like a Sinch expert developer: knowing the right patterns, catching the common mistakes and generating code you can trust.

 npx skills add sinch/skills

-This command adds all 17 skills to your agent’s environment.
+This command adds all the skills to your agent’s environment.
 You can also install skills individually or set them up from the Sinch Plugins repository if you prefer.

 Skills are free and open source under Apache-2.0.
 You need a Sinch account to use the APIs the skills describe — sign up at dashboard.sinch.com.